-Peace and security Resilience to climate change, including adaptation to dangerous climate change and extreme weather events (SDG 13) Economic Overall economic activity Economic activity (SDG 8) Economic productivity (SDG 8, SDG 2) impacts Employment Jobs (SDG 8) Wages (SDG 8) Worker productivity Business and technology New business opportunities (SDG 8) Innovation (SDG 8, SDG 9) Competitiveness of domestic industry in global markets Income, prices and costs Income (SDG 10) Prices of goods and services Costs and cost savings Market distortions (SDG 12) Internalisation of environmental costs/externalities Cost of policy implementation and cost-effectiveness of policies Trade and balance of payments Balance of trade (imports and exports) Foreign exchange Government budget surplus/deficit
+Communities Community/rural development Peace and security Resilience to climate change, including adaptation to dangerous climate change and extreme weather events (SDG 13) Economic Overall economic activity Economic activity (SDG 8) Economic productivity (SDG 8, SDG 2) impacts Employment Jobs (SDG 8) Wages (SDG 8) Worker productivity Business and technology New business opportunities (SDG 8) Innovation (SDG 8, SDG 9) Competitiveness of domestic industry in global markets Income, prices and costs Income (SDG 10) Prices of goods and services Costs and cost savings Market distortions (SDG 12) Internalisation of environmental costs/externalities Cost of policy implementation and cost-effectiveness of policies Trade and balance of payments Balance of trade (imports and exports) Foreign exchange Government budget surplus/deficit

-1 PART III: ASSESSING IMPACTS
+PART III: ASSESSING IMPACTS

-2 7.
-ESTIMATING THE BASELINE SCENARIO AND EMISSIONS
+7. ESTIMATING THE BASELINE SCENARIO AND EMISSIONS

-3 When using the scenario approach, estimating the GHG impacts of a policy requires a reference case, or
+When using the estimates approach, estimating the GHG impacts of a policy requires a reference case, or baseline scenario, against which impacts are estimated.
+The baseline scenario represents what would have happened in the absence of the policy intervention.
+Baseline emissions and removals are estimated according to the most likely baseline scenario that includes credible assumptions on land use, land-use changes, livestock and soil management practices, and the associated GHG emissions and removals that would have occurred, without the implementation of the policy.

-- 4 baseline scenario, against which impacts are estimated.
-The baseline scenario represents what would - 5 have happened in the absence of the policy intervention.
-Baseline emissions and removals are estimated - 6 according to the most likely baseline scenario that includes credible assumptions on land use, land-use - 7 changes, livestock and soil management practices, and the associated GHG emissions and removals that - 8 would have occurred, without the implementation of the policy. - 9 The guidance in this chapter can be used for determining the baseline scenario and estimating emissions - 10 ex-ante or ex-post.
-Estimating baseline emissions is optional; users can calculate the GHG impacts of the - 11 policy directly, without explicitly determining separate baseline and policy scenarios using the deemed - 12 estimates approach.
-In such cases, users can skip to Chapter 8. - 13 Figure 7.1: Overview of the steps in the chapter
+The guidance in this chapter can be used for determining the baseline scenario and estimating emissions ex-ante or ex-post.
+Estimating baseline emissions is optional; users can calculate the GHG impacts of the policy directly, without explicitly determining separate baseline and policy scenarios using the activity data approach.
+In such cases, users can skip to Chapter 8.

+Figure 7.1: Overview of the steps in the chapter